tc39/proposal-smart-pipelines/readme.md

 array.map($ => $);
 ```
 These functions are the same.
 They both pipe a unary parameter into a
-topic-style pipeline whose bodies evaluate simply to the topic, unmodified.
+topic-style pipeline whose only step evaluates simply to the topic, unmodified.

 <td>